Loading...

 Applicants must:

-• Have a verified, 4th Edition Environmental Farm Plan; and,
+• Have a verified, 4th or 5th Edition Environmental Farm Plan; and,

 • Be in compliance with all requirements of the law and must remain in compliance for the duration of the project.

-Projects are aimed at improving energy use efficiency within existing agricultural production facilities, including activities and costs associated with the engineering and design, installation and/or calibration costs directly required to support the implementation of energy efficiency improvements, including, but not limited to, the following list (one type of improvement can be applied for per application):
+Projects are aimed at improving energy use efficiency within existing agricultural production facilities, including activities and costs associated with the engineering and design, installation and/or calibration costs directly required to support the implementation of energy efficiency improvements, including, but not limited to, the following list.

 Eligible activities are applicable for farm buildings/infrastructure and equipment/machinery required for production.